 The Security Test will verify that the exchanged PDUs contain the correct values for systemID, listId, keyId, cmipDepartureTime, sequenceNumber and signature in the Access Control field.
 It will not verify the userId, function, and recovery mode.
 Outside the scope of this testing is to examine the ability of the SUT to recover from a detected security breach which will be handled by the Association Management Testing phase.
 Furthermore, as mentioned previously, it is outside the scope of Interoperability Testing to address M&Ps related to interoperating with the NPAC SMS.
-However, it may be necessary for the NPAC Simulator to perform functions related to M&Ps in order to communicate with the System Under Test (SUT).
-For example, an SUT may require the NPAC Simulator to exchange key list acknowledgement files before Security testing can begin.
-If necessary, the NPAC Simulator will generate the file and exchange with the SUT as appropriate.
+However, it may be necessary for the NPAC ITP Tool to perform functions related to M&Ps in order to communicate with the System Under Test (SUT).
+For example, an SUT may require the NPAC ITP Tool to exchange key list acknowledgement files before Security testing can begin.
+If necessary, the NPAC ITP Tool will generate the file and exchange with the SUT as appropriate.
 However, this does not constitute testing of the M&P and thus does not ensure that the SUT will be able to interoperate with the NPAC SMS regarding that particular M&P. The following tables list the allowed values for CMIP User Information and Access Control.

 CMIP User Information